 A consistent approach should be taken at the vendor registration process to ensure that a vendor doesn’t bring an unknown risk into your organisation.
 In addition to the normal checks and balances taken during the onboarding of a vendor, an additional risk based approach should be taken to child labour and modern slavery.
 Within an international environment are you taking enough action to:

-Research and vet individuals, executives and shareholders of a company
+Research and vetting individuals, executives and shareholders of a company

 Conduct due diligence of supplier background for undisclosed risks

 Carry out onsite vendor visits to verify disclosures made by the supplier during the vetting process and verify ability to perform contract requirement